 From Zero to Hero: Stealing Competitor’s Website Traffic with Google Ads

 How would you like to get competitor’s website traffic and customer’s they paid to attract?
 It’s easier and faster than you think.
+By targeting branded search keywords of your rivals, you can increase visibility, compete for clicks, and impact cost per click (CPC).
 All you’ll need is a solid understanding of what make you better and your competitors worse.

 Let’s get to it.